Chelsea Rock, CPDT-KA

 In her spare time, Chelsea enjoys life with setters, family, and friends, and has a variety of pastimes, including hiking, horseback riding, trivia & game nights, gardening, cooking, baking, reading, wine tasting, and painting.

-Jessi Keller, CPDT-KA
+Jessi Henry, CPDT-KA

 Jessi has been serving people and pets through her varied career at Willamette Humane Society for over 13 years.
 She is dedicated to humane training methods and has a particular passion for shelter and public playgroups.

 She earned the Certified Professional Dog Trainer Knowledge-Assessed certificate in fall 2015.
 She is the proud mom of two little humans and three dogs.